 But what is an Auburn Man?

-But the existence of the Auburn Man obviously predates the creed, written in 1943, because Petrie references Him in it (at least a lowercase version).
-And unless we think Petrie, Auburn’s first football coach, was the original, then the Auburn Man predates Auburn football.
+But the existence of the Auburn Man obviously predates the Creed, written in 1943, because the Auburn Man is referenced in it (at least a lowercase version).
+And unless we think Petrie, Auburn’s first football coach, was the original Auburn Man, then the Auburn Man predates Auburn football.

-George Brown, senior in communication, says he connects the attributes of an Auburn Man to those of altruism, as well as to a sense of character and class.
+George Brown, senior in communication, says he connects the attributes of an Auburn Man to altruism, as well as to a sense of character and class.

-Both Clemmons and Brown use nebulous words like “class” and “character” in their definitions — words often used to describe good people, but never defined in-depth.
+Both Clemmons and Brown use nebulous words like “class” and “character” in their definitions, words often used to describe good people, but never clearly defined.